ibm-cloud-docs/vpc/bare_metal_server_network.md

 |-----|-----|
 | PCI (peripheral component interconnect) | A physical network interface. |
 | VLAN (virtual LAN) interface | A virtual network interface that is associated with a PCI interface through the VLAN ID.
 The VLAN interface automatically tags traffic that is routed through it with the VLAN ID.
 Inbound traffic that is tagged with a VLAN ID is directed to the appropriate VLAN interface. |
-{: caption="Table 1.
-Types of network interfaces for bare metal servers" caption-side="bottom"}
+{: caption="Types of network interfaces for bare metal servers" caption-side="bottom"}

 ### PCI and VLAN interface characteristics
 {: #bare-metal-servers-interface-characteristics}